jing-xiang/tp/docs/UserGuide.md

 Edits the name of a member in the list of members in LongAh!.

 Format: `edit member [OLD_NAME] p/[NEW_NAME]` OR `editm` OR `em`
+* `p/` is the prefix for the new name of the member.
 * The `OLD_NAME` should be an existing member.
 * The `NEW_NAME` should not be a duplicate of an existing member.
-* All transactions involving the member will be updated.
+* All transactions involving the member will be updated to reflect the new name.

 Example of usage:
 ```
-edit member Alice Bob
+edit member Alice p/Bob
     Member name edited successfully!
 Alice is renamed to: Bob
 ```